Unnatural History (album)

 Unnatural History (subtitled Compilation Tracks Compiled) is a compilation album produced by Coil, including tracks that originally appeared on various compilations and limited edition releases along with some previously unreleased material.
-The compilation contains material from 1983–1986, but was only released in 1990.
+The compilation contains material from 1983 to 1986, but was only released in 1990.
 It would become the first in a series of compilation albums with the releases of Unnatural History II and Unnatural History III.